Jerrythafast/FDSTools/README.rst

 Forensic DNA Sequencing Tools
 =============================

-Tools for filtering and interpretation of Next Generation Sequencing data of forensic DNA samples.
+Tools for filtering and interpretation of Massively Parallel Sequencing data of forensic DNA samples.
 To obtain a list of included tools with a brief description of each tool, run: